-Always be sure the EIN on the form you file exactly TIP matches the EIN the IRS assigned to your business.
+Always be sure the EIN on the form you file exactly matches the EIN the IRS assigned to your business.
 Don't use your SSN or ITIN on forms that ask for an

 EIN.
+If you used an EIN (including a prior owner's EIN) on Form 941 that is different from the EIN reported on Form W-3, see Box h-Other EIN used this year in the General Instructions for Forms W-2 and W-3.
 Filing a Form 941 with an incorrect EIN or using another business's EIN may result in penalties and delays in processing your return.